Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 ## Deactivate an attribute

 It is recommended to deactivate an attribute instead of deleting it to prevent any problems because of existing dependencies.
-If you deactivate an attribute, it is no longer available for new attribute sets and it is hidden in existing products with this attribute.
+If you deactivate an attribute, it is no longer available for new attribute sets and it is hidden in existing entities with this attribute.

 However, the values previously stored in an attribute are not deleted when the attribute is deactivated.
 As soon as the attribute is reactivated, the stored values are also visible again.